ralismark/ralismark.github.io/ralismark.xyz/soupworld/gm-screen.md

 # Rule of Reversal

 **Power is belief**.

-Powerful things are those that influence your beliefs and feelings.
+Powerful things can influence your beliefs and feelings.

 - A powerful beast may supernaturally make you doubt yourself.

+- Supernatural abilities might feel completely normal until you reflect on the experience later, away from it's influence.

-- When you come across a powerful magic, you might immediately know what it can do, with no idea where you came to know that -- its innate power leaking into the beliefs of those nearby.
+When you come across a powerful magic, you might immediately know what it can do, with no idea where you came to know that -- its innate power leaking into the beliefs of those nearby.

 # The Stars